UMKC-BigDataLab/SocialKB/README.md

 # SocialKB
-A system for modeling Twitter data and reasoning about the data for discovering malicious content and suspicious users
+SocialKB is a system for modeling Twitter data and reasoning about the data for discovering malicious content and suspicious users.

+SocialKB uses Markov logic networks (MLNs) for modeling and inference.
+It uses Tuffy as the MLN engine.
+Tuffy has been obtained from http://i.stanford.edu/hazy/tuffy/.
+Please visit this page to download Tuffy.

 # Publications